Kovah/LinkAce-Website/content/docs/v1/configuration/user-settings.md

 ### Two Factor Recovery Codes

-In case you have lost your Two Factor device or it's inaccessible, you may use a recovery code to log into LinkAce.
+In case you have lost your Two Factor device, or it's inaccessible, you may use a recovery code to log into LinkAce.

 {{< alert type="danger" >}}
 **Please save these recovery codes** where they are save to access by yourself at any time.
 If you lose access to these codes, you will be locked out of LinkAce!